Graham-MacIsaac/sta141c_project/README.md

 # districtToNum.txt
 Contains the information for what numbers were mapped to each police district.

-# SVM.py
+# SVM10.py
 |    |    |
 |----|----|
-Run:						| `python SVM.py`
+Run:						| `python SVM10.py`
-Does:						| Prints the accuracy of predicting action_taken from category, pddistrict, and zipcode using support vector machine
+Does:						| Prints the accuracy of predicting action_taken from category, pddistrict, and zipcode using support vector machine for 10% of the data
 Have in the same folder:	| `policeZipNum.csv`

 # logistic_regression.R